LOADING ...

 The police station, and the was he could have given us a medal for

-Get in the back of the car."
+Get in the of the patrol car."

 And that's what we did, sat in the back of the patrol car and to the